 As a homeowner, seeing a crack in your foundation can certainly be cause for concern.
 Here in Toronto, the harsh Winters and rainy Springs and Summers can cause havoc on our home’s foundation.
 Even if it hasn’t happened to you, many of us have heard horror stories of water damage and shifting foundations that can cost a pretty penny to repair.
+The last thing any homeowner wants to see is a crack running along their foundation.
 So, how can you tell if the small crack you discovered signifies a much larger problem?
 Read on to find out.

 What Different Types of Cracks Can Signify

-- Horizontal Cracks – A crack in your wall that extends horizontally, or looks like a stairstep, commonly signifies a problem for homeowners.
+- Horizontal Cracks – A crack in your wall that extends horizontally, or looks like a stairstep, commonly signifies a more serious problem for homeowners.
 These cracks leave your foundation susceptible to lateral pressure and with the natural expansion of the ground around your foundation, with moisture, it can actually cause your wall to bow around the crack.
 A horizontal crack can eventually lead to the entire failure and snapping of the foundation walls if not cared for appropriately.
-This type of crack cannot be fixed by simply filling it, it will require professional attention to truly repair.
+This type of crack cannot be fixed by simply filling it, it will require professional attention by an experienced foundation repair company to truly repair.